 4. Apply thread sealant to the threads on the connection fitting.
 While pushing in, rotate the fitting clockwise until the threads engage the regulator.
 After the fitting has been hand tightened into the regulator use a wrench to complete tightening of the fitting.
-Make sure the type of gas being used is correct.
-Check to make sure the connection fitting is in the correct inlet on the regulator.
-Refer to Connecting to Gas Supply, page 14.
+Install additional fitting to connect to the house supply.